White Vinegar Benefits: 14 Smart Uses Around the Home

 4. Weed Killer

-Spray white distilled vinegar full strength on tops of weeds.
-Reapply on any new growth until plants have starved.
-(Note: vinegar solution only works on emerging young plants, not mature leaves).
+Spray white distilled vinegar full strength on the tops of weeds.
+Reapply on any new growth until the plants have starved.
+Note that the vinegar solution only works on emerging young plants, not mature leaves, and it works best on a hot, sunny day.
+Keep the spray off the plants you want to keep, since it does not know the difference.

 5. Chicken Digestion Tonic